ehanahamed/ehui/docs/icons.md

 A "trash bin" icon should be used to indicate deleting something.
 Anytime user-made content is being "gone"-ed you use a trash bin, NOT an `X`.

 An "eye" icon and a "crossed-out-eye" icon is used for toggling between two states of visibility.
 Like showing a password or hiding the password.
 The content should still be "there" and still "see"-able, just shown _differently_.

-Options, or an icon with a bunch of "sliders", is used for options, NOT settings.
-In designsys terminology options refers to designsys's settings and UI appearence options while settings refers to the actual app/website's settings and configuration.
-Settings, or a "cog"/gear is used for "settings".

 ### Specific icons